Health Benefits of Chia Seeds - Nature's Little Superfood

 One Way to Use Chia Seeds

 Minerals - As little as two tablespoons of chia seeds contain a large amount of the RDI of many minerals.
-These include calcium - essential for strong teeth and bones - at 18 percent, phosphorus at 35 percent, magnesium at 24 percent, and a whopping 50 percent of your daily recommended intake of maganese.
+These include Calcium - essential for strong teeth and bones - at 18 percent, Phosphorus at 35 percent, Magnesium at 24 percent, and a whopping 50 percent of your daily recommended intake of Manganese.

 All of these minerals are useful in preventing hypertension (high blood pressure), helping to maintain a healthy weight, and are used in the metabolism of energy and are a part of DNA synthesis.
-Maganese is also important for your bones, and assists your body in the use of other nutrients like biotin and thiamine.
+Manganese is also important for your bones and assists your body in the use of other nutrients like biotin and thiamine.

 Dietary Fat - Chia seeds have been shown to lower triglycerides and LDL cholesterol ('Bad' cholesterol) levels, whilst at the same time increasing the HDL cholesterol ("good" cholesterol).
 A study in the British Journal of Nutrition also found that when chia seeds are used in place of other fat sources eg: corn oil, it was able to prevent high triglycerides and decrease central obesity - obesity about the stomach and chest area.

 Uses for Chia Seeds

 Aside from adding chia seeds to your diet to give your health a kick start, Chia seeds can assist in a number of different ways.

 Chia seeds can be used as an egg replacement - helpful in lowering cholesterol through not using egg but also for those who are allergic to egg products, or vegan, or people who which to increase the nutrients in their food.
 This use is possible because when the chia seeds are mixed with liquid, the outer layer swells to become a gel.

 To use the chia seed as an egg replacement - mix one tablespoon of chia seeds with 3 tablespoons of water and put aside for 15 minutes.